 💡

 Always plant bare-root trees between November and March – they establish far better than container-grown.
-Bare-root apple trees are significantly cheaper, have a wider variety selection and establish more quickly because the roots are not restricted by a container.
-Plant as soon as received and water in well.
-If conditions prevent immediate planting, heel the tree in temporarily in a sheltered spot until conditions improve.
+Bare-root apple trees are significantly cheaper, offer a much wider variety selection and establish more quickly because the roots spread freely into surrounding soil from day one.
+Plant as soon as received and water in thoroughly.
+If conditions prevent immediate planting, heel the tree in temporarily in a sheltered spot until the weather improves.

 Best apple varieties for UK gardens